netascode/nac-branch/docs/Readme.md

 Due to the need to smoothly onboard and maintain connectivity of downstream switches and APs to the Cisco Cloud, for Release 1 - Early Availability, the MX-85 security appliance uses the default configuration of VLAN 1 for handing out IPv4 addresses to the downstream C9300L-24P-4X or C9300L-48P-4X switch and CW9176I APs.
 VLAN 1 is used solely as an Infrastructure VLAN to allow the switch and APs downstream of the MX security appliance to receive IP addresses and connect to the Meraki Cloud, so these devices can be configured and managed.

-Note that since VLAN 1 is automatically configured within the MX security appliance, it will not appear within the YAML configuration files within the /data folder.
+Note that since VLAN 1 is automatically configured within the MX security appliance, it will not appear within the YAML configuration files within the *data* folder.
 Work is ongoing to import the VLAN 1 configuration for visibility in the YAML configuration files.

 Note also that with this configuration, since all sites (networks) use the same default IPv4 subnet range of 192.168.1.0/24 for the Infrastructure VLAN, VLAN 1 cannot be distributed across the VPN fabric.
 Hence, the 192.168.1.0/24 IPv4 subnet range is local to each site / network only.